-The relay log is a set of log files created by a slave during replication.
+The relay log is a set of log files created by a replica during replication.

 It's the same format as the binary log, containing a record of events that affect the data or structure; thus, mysqlbinlog can be used to display its contents.
 It consists of a set of relay log files and an index file containing a list of all relay log files.

-Events are read from the master's binary log and written to the slave's relay log.
-They are then performed on the slave.
+Events are read from the primary's binary log and written to the replica's relay log.
+They are then performed on the replica.
 Old relay log files are automatically removed once they are no longer needed.

-New relay log files are created by the slave at the following times:
+New relay log files are created by the replica at the following times:

 - when the IO thread starts